Overview and Description

 Acute trauma setting:

-- Canadian C-spine rule6: used to determine what patients need cervical spine imaging
+- Canadian C-spine rule6: used to determine when patients need cervical spine imaging

 - Age ≥65 years